ARTICLE 1. - Name

 c. if no reappointment occurs.

-ARTICLE 10. - Officers, resolutions by the Committee
+ARTICLE 10. - Offices, resolutions by the Committee

 1. The Committee shall designate a chairman, a secretary and a treasurer among its members.
 It may also appoint a substitute for each of them among its members.

 2. The secretary shall draw up minutes of all matters discussed in each meeting, which minutes shall be approved and signed by the chairman and the secretary.
 As opposed to the statutory provisions relating thereto, the judgement of the chairman with respect to the conclusion and the contents of a resolution shall not be conclusive.

 3. The Committee shall pass resolutions with an absolute majority of votes to be cast in a meeting in which at least half of the number of the members of the Committee is present or legally represented.